 Cadbury's new TV ad takes the brand back to its family roots in the first campaign by VCCP since the agency won the business last year.

 The film tells a simple story about generosity and human connection as a girl goes into a corner store to buy a bar of Cadbury Dairy Milk for her hard-working mum’s birthday.
 She pays using trinkets such as a button and fake diamond ring, but despite leaving him out of pocket the shopkeeper accepts these objects and even returns the girl’s favourite – a miniature unicorn – as "change".
 The spot has a warm, homely feel that harkens back to the brand’s "A finger of fudge is just enough" ads from the 1970s.
-It was written by Peter Reid, art directed by Rob Ellis and directed by Fréderic Planchon through Academy Films.
+It was created by Chris Birch, Jonny Parker, Peter Reid and Rob Ellis, and directed by Fréderic Planchon through Academy Films.